-- This turns your gas supply off to your water heater.
+- This turns off the gas supply to your water heater.

-Bear in mind, if you smell gas at any time while doing this, call the gas supply company.
+If you smell leaking gas at any time while doing this, call your gas supply company.
 There could be a problem they need to rectify for you.

-Once the gas to your water heater is off, you need to turn off the water supply.
-The valve that does this is usually found on the inlet pipe for cold water.
+Once the gas supply to your water heater is off, you also need to turn off the water supply.
+The valve to do this is usually found on the inlet pipe for cold water.
 This will be located near the top of the water heater.

 3. Drain your Water Heater

-The next step is to drain the tank of water.
+The next step is to drain the water from the tank.

-- Open the hot water faucet in a sink or tub in the home.
+- Open the hot water faucets in your home.

-- Locate the drain valve at the base of your water heater.
+- Find the drain valve at the bottom of your water heater.

 - Attach a garden hose to the drain valve or use a bucket to catch the water.
-Be careful if it’s hot.
-Plastic or cheaper buckets or hoses might soften and you could get burnt.
+Be careful; the water might be hot.
+Plastic or cheap buckets or hoses might soften and you could get burned.

-- Run the end of your hose to a drain or out to your driveway.
+- Run the other end of the hose to a drain or out onto your driveway.

 4. Removing the Water Heater Control Valve

 - Using a pipe wrench, carefully remove the water heater control from the tank.
-Some models might need a screwdriver and pliers to remove them.
+Some models might require a screwdriver and pliers to remove them.

-- Once you have released the torque from the pipes, use your hands to uncouple them.
-This means you are less likely to damage the pipes.
+- Once you have loosened the pipes, use your hands to uncouple them.
+This makes you less likely to damage the pipes.

 - When you are applying torque to the connections to release them, hold the water heater control in place.
-That way you can avoid additional damage.
+This will help you avoid any additional damage.

 5. Attaching Your New Water Heater Control

-Essentially you are going to reverse the steps you took to remove the faulty unit.
+You are essentially going to reverse the steps you took to remove the faulty unit.

-There are just a few things you need to think about when doing this:
+There are some important things you should keep in mind when doing this:

-- Use Teflon pipe tape to ensure a good seal on the pipes when you reconnect.
+- Use Teflon pipe tape to ensure a good seal on the pipes when you reconnect them.
 The correct color for gas supplies is yellow (2).
 The tape goes over the thread on the male pipe which then screws into the female pipe.

-- Thread the pipes by hand as much as you can and then tighten with your wrench or pliers.
-Make sure it’s secure and sealed but don’t overtighten.
+- Thread the pipes by hand as much as you can and then tighten them with your wrench or pliers.
+Make sure it is secure and sealed but don’t overtighten it.

 - Remember to reattach the wires if they are present.

-- Don’t relight your pilot and try and fire up your water heater until it’s been refilled.
+- Don’t relight your pilot and try to fire up your water heater until it is refilled.

-- Watch out for gas leaks; check for them before turning the pilot on.
-You will either smell it or you can check by spraying a mix of soap and water on the connections.
-If you notice any tiny bubbles, you have a leak.
+- Be aware of gas leaks; check for them before turning on the pilot.
+You will be able to smell it or you can check by spraying a mix of soap and water onto the connections.
+If you notice any small bubbles, you have a leak.

-If you detect a leak turn off the gas and either repair it yourself or call out your gas supplier.
+If you detect a leak, turn off the gas and either repair it yourself or call out your gas engineer.

-If you don’t find any problems and your water heater fires up, then in about 20 minutes you should have hot water.
+If you can’t find any problems and your water heater fires up, in about 20 minutes you should have hot water.

-Just remember, if you don’t feel confident enough to replace a water heater control yourself, call a professional to do it for you.
-Even if you are doing it yourself, it’s a good idea to check your manufacturer’s recommendations for your water heater.
+Remember, if you don’t feel confident enough to replace a water heater control yourself, call a professional to do it for you.
+Even if you do it yourself, it’s a good idea to check your manufacturer’s recommendations for your water heater.